 You could find this stuff, too.
 Keep your eyes open as you walk and be discerning.
 You probably don’t want berries from along a busy highway – chemicals, exhaust and such.
 But you may find fruits, veggies, nuts, herbs or other good stuff that grows near you that nobody takes care of.

 10. Community Gardens

 I discovered some community gardens last year and how glad I was.
 Turns out, they’re everywhere!
 We have a few in our rural community, some planted in church lots, others along popular trails.
-These gardens are planted for everyone and produce is free for the taking.
+Some of these gardens are planted for everyone and produce is free for the taking (there will be signs letting you know if you’re not sure).
 Usually, they just ask that you pull some weeds while you’re picking your produce.
 My kids had no problem with that and they loved running to different bushes to see what they had for them.

 If you don’t know where to find them, ask around at church, your local health food store or my favorite, Facebook.

 I want to leave you with a few resources for finding the good stuff I mentioned.

 Local Harvest – connecting people to local farms.